 HSS will need to develop a policy outlining the eligibility, eligible expenses, payment process and appeal process.
-Further discussions are needed to identify the direct (reimbursement) and indirect (internal administration) costs of providing this benefit.

 Legal and Tax Considerations

 - Surrogacy costs are expressly excluded from the definition of qualified adoption expenses and should be expressly excluded from the terms of any adoption assistance plan; - The benefit should be added outside the group medical plan and the group medical plan documents should be revised to make it explicit that a covered participant's surrogate is not eligible for any benefits under the plan; - The surrogacy benefit description should include a lifetime maximum benefit and a list of inclusions and exclusions (e.g., will the benefit just reimburse legal expenses or also certain medical expenses related to the procedure or the pregnancy and delivery?); - HSS and/or the participating employers should consider revising leave policies to make clear which, if any, paid leave benefits will be extended to the employee becoming a parent via surrogacy; and - Surrogacy is not legal in all states.